lwjglgamedev/vulkanbook/bookcontents/chapter-11/chapter-11.md

     ...
 ```

-The lighting vertex shader (`geometry_vertex.glsl`) has not been modified at all.
-However, the lighting fragment shader (`geometry_fragment.glsl`) has been heavily changed.
+The lighting vertex shader (`lighting_vertex.glsl`) has not been modified at all.
+However, the lighting fragment shader (`lighting_fragment.glsl`) has been heavily changed.
 It starts like this:

 ```glsl
 #version 450